Writing Across the Curriculum

 Writing Across the Curriculum (WAC) is a program unique to AHA that encourages student writing in graded disciplines.
 All teachers assign writing appropriate to their curriculum.
 Students collect and file four or more pieces of their own writing from several subject areas each year and upload the graded version to their WAC Google drive folder.
 Requirements and options vary for each grade level.
-Before graduation, students participate in writing conferences, one-on-one, with faculty and staff to reflect on their writing growth and future goals.
+Before graduation, students participate in one-on-one writing conferences with faculty and staff to reflect on their writing growth and future goals.

 AHA believes that writing clearly and concisely is a basic skill that our students should master to further their studies and communicate effectively in a global society.
 In addition, the WAC program demonstrates that course content, process, and product are interdependent and equally important.
 Writing is not only a mechanical skill our graduates should achieve but also a lifelong skill that they should continue to develop.